Chipdelmal/Chipdelmal.github.io/_artsci/2025-12-09-PolarMovie.md

 ## Strip Plot

+Now, on to the fun part.
 The first version of the visualization was relatively straightforward as it was just a set of line plots at set intervals on the x-axis with the height corresponding to the averages of the soundwaves with the color corresponding to the obtained dominant color at the same time point.
-The only trick in this one was to add round line ends to make them look nicer.

-The one last thing to add to this plot was the inclusion of the movie screencaps.
+The only trick in this one was to add round line ends to make them look nicer and the inclusion of the movie screencaps.
 This was achieved by adding an `AnnotationBbox` that holds the imported image corresponding to the frame in the soundwave.
-We wouldn't want to add all the corresponding frames, so we ad some conditional to plot every Nth one in two rows.
+We wouldn't want to add all the corresponding frames, so we add some conditional to plot every Nth one in two rows.

 ```python
 (fig, ax) = plt.subplots(figsize=(20, 4))